p058/p058.github.io/_posts/2018-03-10-how-i-spent-my-money.markdown

 ![food delivery type]({{site.baseurl}}/images/food_delivery_type.png){:class="img-responsive"}

 Finally, while plotting my spending habits, I realized how I never get bored of eating the same food.
-The plot below shows how I ate at the same restaurants continuously for several weeks and then move on to a different restaurant.
+The plot below shows how I ate at the same restaurants continuously for several weeks and then moved on to a different restaurant.

 {% include visits_by_restaurant.html caption="Spending on Amazon over Time."%}